Improving mental health for photographers matter. It affects most of us but in different ways and photographers are no different.

 The lack of time amongst many aspiring photographers inhibits the opportunity to learn about exposure compensation, metering modes and bracketing etc. The more options a camera carries the more overwhelming it can be and therefore it sits on the shelf gathering dust.

 Not only does this stop any photos being taken, but all photographic engagement can seize.
+Sufferers may ponder and lust over other’s images but see them as a far away dream.
 Many dreams of becoming a good photographer are crushed by lack of confidence.

 Photographers whose mental health is burdened by this anxiety of criticism let assumptions and hypotheticals take place instead of reality.
 Who knows what good news you could receive?

 The other problem with comparisons is that it only goes one way.
-You’ll feel inadequate comparing your shots to more experienced photographers, but those experienced photographers will never feel anything towards your emulation, apart from slight flattery.
-Why should they get a good feeling and you not?
+You’ll feel inadequate comparing your shots to more experienced photographers, but those experienced photographers will never feel anything towards your emulation, apart from a slight flattery.
+Why should they get the good feeling and you not?